MalgaSteve/unilu-s6-llm-fingerprinting/specification.md

 ### Users
 Everyone.

+### Goals and Scopes

+- the program should be able to randomly query a set of open-source LLMs (M)

+- should be able to compare based on the answers given by the LLMs after being queried

+- it should provide an explanation for a set of vulnerabilities (V).
+The cardinality the set of vulnerabilites should be at least one for every model in (M).

-### Functionality
+### Functional Requirement

+- random\_query():
+    - the program should be able to query a set of LLMs
+    - should return some sort of comparision matrix

+- identify\_model():
-- the user should be able to identify a model
+    - with this function the user should be able to query a chatbot and give the user further instructions to identify the model
+    - should return the identified model

+- get\_vulnerabilities():
+    - this function returns a set of vulnerabilities of the identified model

+- choose\_vulnerability():
-- the user should be able to direct a follow-up attack exploiting the vulnerabilities of the identified model
+    - the user should be able to choose from a set of vulnerability
+    - the program then shows the user an explanation and a link to the attack vector.

+### Non-Functional Requirement

+No official non-function requirement yet.

+Quick list of what the developer is aiming but without garanty.

+- Portability

+- Reliability

-## Platform
+### Platform
 It will be launched as a python executable.
 Only tested in a UNIX environnment.

-## Goals and Scopes

-- the program should be able to randomly query open-source LLMs
-- should be able to compare based on the answers given by the LLMs after being queried
--
 ## Deliverables

+The deliverables are:

+- a scientific report in english

+- a summary of the main scientific report in french

+- a presentation in english

+- a small presentation in french

+- a technical product/source code

 ## Technical Process

+Following languages are used:

+Front-end: Python

+Back-end: Python